NirajRajai/sih_pre/README.md

 ### Pre-processing Data
 We removed unnecessary twitter handle mentions and hashtags.
 Due to encoding in UTF certain special characters came in the format(/e00) so we filtered that also.
 ### Selecting Features
-We used the top 300 words used in the tweets apart from common words i.e. is,the,etc.
+We used tfidf vectorizer to vectorize sentences into vector which represents the a particular sentence.
 ### Training Model
 We used Random Forest algorithm and it gave us an accuracy of around 88%.
 We are classfying each tweet into 10 categories namely food, cleanliness, security, etc.
 ### Fetching location of train/station